rMaxiQp/UIUC_sophmore/README.md

 # UIUC_sophmore

-Dump Code Written In Sophmore Year, no guarantee if it works.
+Dumb Code Written In Sophmore Year, no guarantee if it works.

 | Course Number | Course Title | Language |
 | ------------- | ------------ | -------- |